Key Learning Points

 If you’ve had an enormous meal, you may find you can’t breathe quite so deeply.
 That’s because you’ve filled the space below too full and only by sticking your stomach out can you breathe in.
 Not so easy if your waist band is tight.

-The Diaphragm muscle is to a large degree associated in Chinese medicine with the pericardium.
-The point on the pericardium channel of the hand absolute yin called Neiguan, or 'inner gate' or 'inner pass' is this Pericardium 6 (P6) acupuncture point.
+The Diaphragm is associated with the pericardium.
+The point on the pericardium channel of the hand absolute yin called Neiguan, or ‘inner gate’ or ‘inner pass’ is this Pericardium 6 (P6) acupuncture point.

 Here then is a point with a name suggesting a way into that inner area round the heart and controlling the diaphragm and the other organs nearby, notably the stomach and womb.